LabCIF-Tutorials/Tutorial-AndroidNetworkInterception/README.md

 ...
 ```

 On a browser type `localhost:8088` to download PolarProxy's digital certificate.
-Then install it as shown in the next section.
+Then install it as explained above.
+The next section describes the Android configuration to use a proxy.

 ### On the Android device